rimasu/yatlv/README.md

 The root frame can either be encoded as a `frame` or as a `packet-frame`.
 Encoding as a `packet-frame` is useful when sending `frame`s across a stream.

-Although applications can store arbitrary data in `field-value` the follow conventions should normally be observed:
+Although applications can store arbitrary data in the `field-value`, the following conventions should normally be observed:

 * numbers use big-endian encoding